 Muscle strain is a very common injury in the manufacturing industry, but any job position runs the risk of pulling your back out.
 Even moving a box of copy paper out of the supply room can cause a serious injury.

-In fact, it’s typically workers in these more “office-related” environments that are more prone to injury, as they aren’t generally given the training or gear to prevent muscle strain.
+In fact, it’s typically workers in these more “office-related” environments that are more prone to injury, workplace safety training isn’t typically part of employee on-boarding.

 - Encourage employees to stretch or do warm-up exercises before shifting heavy objects.
 Warming muscles and tendons decreases the risk of strains and sprains.